-Although most local buses are MR vehicles, employers usually prefer you to have a HR rather than a MR Licence.
-The HR Licence is not much more expensive to obtain and the test is identical.
+Although most local buses are MR (Medium Rigid) vehicles, employers usually prefer you to have an HR rather than a MR licence.
+The HR licence is not much more expensive to obtain and the test is identical.
 The only difference is that the vehicle has three axles instead of two.

 The HR Licence gives you more options as a bus driver

-Qualifying for your HR Licence will cover you to drive any MR (Medium Rigid) or HR (Heavy Rigid) bus or coach.
-This type of licence also allows you to drive an articulated bus – otherwise known as a ‘bendy’ or ‘banana’ bus.
+Qualifying for your HR licence will cover you to drive any MR (Medium Rigid) or HR (Heavy Rigid) bus or coach.
+This type of heavy vehicle drivers licence also allows you to drive an articulated bus — otherwise known as a ‘bendy’ or ‘banana’ bus.